MySQL to SQL Server Tutorial

 |[MySQL to SQL Server Converter] [FAQ] [Convert Views]|

 |1.
 Connect to MySQL Server

 If you selected "Move to MySQL server directly" option on the first page, you will see this screen where you should enter the necessary settings to establish connection with MySQL server.
-MySQL-to-MSSQL is able to connect to MySQL server using either local or remote mode.
-Local mode is being used to connect MySQL server launched on the same machine where you run MySQL-to-MSSQL from.
+MySQL to SQL Server converter is able to connect to MySQL server using either local or remote mode.
+Local mode is being used to connect MySQL server launched on the same machine where you run MySQL to SQL Server converter from.
 Remote mode allows you to connect to MySQL server launched on another computer.

 By default the program uses local connection mode.
 It is indicated by radio button "Local" selected.
 To establish remote connection you should select "Remote" radio button.
 For remote MySQL servers you should also enter host and TCP/IP port to connect through.
 Host could be either network name or IP address.
 TCP/IP port value is necessary only if it differs from the default MySQL port number 3306.
 Otherwise you may leave this field as is.

 Finally, you are entering user name and password.
 You can leave these fields empty for anonymous connection.

 |NOTE: MySQL 4.1.0 uses the authentication protocol based on a password hashing algorithm that is incompatible with that used by MySQL to SQL Server converter.
 See MySQL to SQL Server FAQ to learn how to resolve this problem.|